kortina/unsubscribe-button-chrome-extension/README.md

 Try it today, for FREE, and save yourself uncountable hours of vexation.

+New in v 1.0.7: track how many newsletters you have unsubscribed from!
+Share with friends on Facebook!

 New in v 1.0.6: if Gmail provides an unsubscribe button at top of email, this extension will first try to use that, preventing you from having to visit a 3rd party website to complete the unsubscribe.

 Submit bugs and feature requests at: